The Snowman (2017 film): Production problems

-In response to the negative critical reviews, Alfredson blamed the heavily condensed pre-production and rushed filming schedule, in which 10–15 per cent of the screenplay remained unfilmed.
+In response to the negative critical reviews, Alfredson blamed the heavily condensed pre-production and rushed filming schedule, in which 10–15% of the screenplay remained unfilmed.
 This led to narrative problems when editing commenced:

 Our shoot time in Norway was way too short, we didn't get the whole story with us and when we started cutting we discovered that a lot was missing.
 It's like when you're making a big jigsaw puzzle and a few pieces are missing so you don't see the whole picture.

 Alfredson also stated that he had a lack of time to prepare the film properly:

 It happened very abruptly, suddenly we got notice that we had the money and could start the shoot in London.

 Actor Val Kilmer suffered from an enlarged tongue during filming due to recent treatment for throat cancer.
 As such, many of his scenes were filmed without the actor visibly speaking so as to allow easier dubbing during post-production.
 To that end, all of Kilmer's dialogue is dubbed.